encode/django-rest-framework/docs/api-guide/schemas.md

 REST framework includes a renderer class for handling this media type, which is available as `renderers.CoreJSONRenderer`.

+### Alternate schema formats

-Other schema formats such as [Open API][open-api] ("Swagger"), [JSON HyperSchema][json-hyperschema], or [API Blueprint][api-blueprint] can also be supported by implementing a custom renderer class.
+Other schema formats such as [Open API][open-api] ("Swagger"), [JSON HyperSchema][json-hyperschema], or [API Blueprint][api-blueprint] can also be supported by implementing a custom renderer class that handles converting a `Document` instance into a bytestring representation.

+If there is a Core API codec package that supports encoding into the format you want to use then implementing the renderer class can be done by using the codec.

+#### Example

+For example, the `openapi_codec` package provides support for encoding or decoding to the Open API ("Swagger") format:

+    from rest_framework import renderers
+    from openapi_codec import OpenAPICodec

+    class SwaggerRenderer(renderers.BaseRenderer):
+        media_type = 'application/openapi+json'
+        format = 'swagger'

+        def render(self, data, media_type=None, renderer_context=None):
+            codec = OpenAPICodec()
+            return codec.dump(data)

 ## Schemas vs Hypermedia